the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 In your case the initial state is the artificial list of items.
 Note that you have to call `super(props);` to call the constructor of the extended Component class.
 It's mandatory, because it sets `this.props` in your constructor.
 You should follow the best practice, otherwise you might run into bugs in the future.

 The state is bound to the class with the `this` object.
 You can access the state in your component.
 For instance, it can be used in the `render()` method.
-Before you have mapped a static list of items.
+Earlier you mapped a static list of items.
 Now you are about to use the list from your internal component state.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~